 Today, Sam is general manager and founder of Nike N7, a division dedicated to supporting Indigenous youth and encouraging them to get active, and he serves as vice chair for the board of the Center for Native American Youth.

 Sam has helped form partnerships between Nike and the Indian Health Service to expand access to sports in tribal communities.
 He was appointed by President Barack Obama to the U.S. Department of Education’s National Advisory Council on Indian Education in 2010 and has received a slew of awards as a business and sports leader.
-In early 2022, he was honoured by the World Economic Forum as the Schwab Foundation’s Social Intrapreneur of the Year.
+In early 2022, he was honored by the World Economic Forum as the Schwab Foundation’s Social Intrapreneur of the Year.

 Sam is one of the many intrapreneurs who made a huge change to the environment around him and his community.
 In our view, he shares the spotlight with Myriam Sidibe, Nitin Prajanpe, Mr. Sivakumar, George Swenson, and countless others whose efforts changed the fortunes of their organization.
 Want to know more about all those intrapreneurs?
 Read about them in our Power of Innovation ebook, available for free.
 You can download the book here – Power of Employee Innovation